Johan Botha retires from all forms of cricket

-Former South Africa all-rounder Johan Botha has announced his immediate retirement from all forms of cricket.
+South Africa all-rounder Johan Botha announced retirement from all forms of cricket with immediate effect.

-Botha's Australian Twenty20 league team, the Hobart Hurricanes, announced the news late Wednesday.
+The 36-year-old had been representing Hobart Hurricanes in Big Bash League, but had to cut his 19-year career in the wake of "wear and tear on his body and sheer physical fatigue", ICC reported.

-It said Botha cited "wear and tear on his body and sheer physical fatigue."
+Botha, who started as a medium pacer, re-modelled his style to off-spin as his bowling actions were questioned.
+He had represented South Africa across all formats, including five games in the longest format, a number of matches for T20 franchises and captaining the Proteas in 21 games.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)